mirodreamit/clear-treasury-gadgets/backend/README.md

 # Best Practices
     * Clean architecture: CQRS solution design pattern is used.
 Easily testabile business logic, multiple clients are supported (function app or in the future a standard api, or a console app, etc). *
+    * Authentication: JWT.
+Short lived access tokens are returned in the response so the frontend can store them in memory.
+Long lived refresh tokens are return as HttpOnly cookies.*
     * Thin clients: It is easy to migrate the entire app to another platform.
 Azure functions can be replaced by windows services if situation dictates.
 All logic is placed inside the Application project. *
     * Project: abstractions separated from implementations.
 Rule, abstraction projects don't have any project dependencies *
     * Swagger documentation: all parameters are clearly visible in the swagger UI page.
 Authentication parameter is also shown, but is not used in the solution. *